tiensoare/bookmark-management/README.md

+# For Users

+Please follow [this document](https://docs.google.com/document/d/135Egs4WjRKiZihFXNJ0HlKyWox36wa2Re_iRNTQqGng/edit?usp=sharing) to understand our platform and how to use it.

+# For Developers

+Please follow [this document](https://docs.google.com/document/d/1w1ZTlnVsygdjag2ze-eAuDLnC-tS1PXq8V4oL2jAcQ0/edit?usp=sharing) to get started with the project.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.